LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 Experiences:

-• Hot air balloon flight over Vilnius at sunrise
+• Hot air balloon flight over Vilnius at sunset

 • Vilnius Old Town walking tour with expert guide

-• Tower of Gediminas, Palace of the Grand Dukes, and Vilnius University tour
+• Tower of Gediminas Castle, Palace of the Grand Dukes, and KGB Museu,

 • Tank driving and shooting experience (AK-47, pistol, shotgun)